xsgordon/kubevirt-minishift-demo/README.md

 2. Use `watch -n 2 kubectl logs <pod>` to illustrate the state of the import process.
 3. Use `kubectl create -f cirros-pvc-vm.yaml` to create a basic Cirros virtual machine based on a `PersistentVolume`.
 4. Use `kubectl create -f cirros-clone-pvc.yaml` to demonstrate cloning a volume.
+5. Use `kubectl create -f cirros-clone-vm.yaml` to demonstrate spawning a virtual machine from the cloned volume.